-Conclusion and outlook: the AROME-EPS experimentation in winter cases has shown that the highresolution ensemble provides valuable forecast information.
+Conclusion and outlook: the AROME-EPS experimentation in winter cases has shown that the high-resolution ensemble provides valuable forecast information.
 This project showed in previous years that stochastic physics (SPPT scheme) improves forecasts in winter.
 Now we also show that surface perturbations improve ensemble forecasts too, on selected parameters.
-We also show that ECMWF high-resolution EPS boundary conditions would be a significant improvement over the current lowerresolution ones, for ALADIN/HIRLAM centres that rely on ECMWF output for their NWP production.
+We also show that ECMWF high-resolution EPS boundary conditions would be a significant improvement over the current lower-resolution ones, for ALADIN/HIRLAM centres that rely on ECMWF output for their NWP production.

-Thanks to a continuation of this project, it is planned to further study the wintertime behaviour of the AROME-EPS ensemble by considering verification against cloud cover and visibility forecasts, by improving the ensemble perturbations in the boundary layer.
+If resources are allocated for a continuation of this project, it is planned to further study the wintertime behaviour of the AROME-EPS ensemble by considering verification against cloud cover and visibility forecasts, by looking more closely at the ensemble performance in windstorm cases, and by improving the ensemble perturbations in the surface and boundary layer.